datadesk/california-coronavirus-data/README.md

 ### [latimes-project-roomkey.csv](./latimes-project-roomkey.csv)

 Los Angeles County officials have launched an unprecedented effort to shield 15,000 homeless people from the coronavirus by moving them into hotel rooms.
-The Times is tracking the latest data.
+The Times is tracking the latest data from the Los Angeles County Emergency Operations Center and the Los Angeles County Department of Public Health.

 | field                      | type    | description                                                                                             |
 | -------------------------- | ------- | ------------------------------------------------------------------------------------------------------- |